Choosing the Right Trustee for Your Estate Plan

-Even a meticulously designed estate plan drafted by an accomplished estate planning attorney can fail to achieve its purpose if the trustee fails to administer the trust properly.
+One of the most important decisions you’ll make when designing your estate plan is who to name in the various fiduciary roles: trustee, personal representative, executor and agent.
+While a critical decision, it’s often given significantly less thought than the distribution of your assets.
+But even a meticulously designed estate plan drafted by an accomplished estate planning attorney can fail to achieve its purpose if the trustee fails to administer the trust properly.

-This type of arrangement can lead to unwanted family conflicts, even for those families whose siblings are extremely close – which is why it’s important to have a good understanding of trustee duties, different types of trustees and trust services offered.
+Not wanting to upset the family hierarchy, many parents name their first-born child as the first fiduciary appointed in their estate planning documents, followed by the second-born child and so on.
+Depending on the provisions of the trust, this type of arrangement could create a situation where the oldest child has complete discretion over whether to make distributions to their siblings.
+This can lead to unwanted family conflicts, even for those families whose siblings are extremely close – which is why it’s important to have a good understanding of trustee duties, different types of trustees and trust services offered.

 Typical Trustee Duties

-In addition to the potential family conflicts inherent in naming a child to serve as trustee, it is also important to consider the duties your trustee may need to perform.
-The trustee’s responsibilities go beyond what most individuals expect or are prepared for; in many ways, it is like a full-time job.
-Depending on the complexity, a trustee might be required to perform the following tasks:
+In addition to the potential family conflicts inherent in naming a child to serve as trustee, it’s also important to consider the duties your trustee may need to perform.
+The trustee’s responsibilities go beyond what most individuals expect or are prepared for.
+In many ways, it is like a full-time job.

 • Accounting and administrative duties, such as paying bills, retitling assets and bookkeeping